rosedoes/recipes/README.md

 - Card titles link to dedicated recipe page
 - Bootstrap cards are arranged in a card deck for easy responsiveness

+1. Delete recipe from dedicated recipe page
+- Removes recipeTitle.php from pages/
+- Removes associated div.card from lib_recipe_cards

 # Current tasks
-1. Create template styling for individual recipe pages
 1. Edit/modify recipe
-1. Delete recipe
 1. Try changing dedicated page file ext to html - should be fine; create new html directory

 # Future features